abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/clojure-formatting-cljstyle.md

 For the rule's configuration, we have several options.
-First, keeping default rules which mostly follow [`Clojure Style Guide`](https://github.com/bbatsov/clojure-style-guide) excepting single space indentation for several forms (which is configurable too).
+First, keeping default rules which mostly follow [`Clojure Style Guide`](https://github.com/bbatsov/clojure-style-guide) except single space indentation for several forms (which is configurable too).

 It is a more widespread and almost standard approach for now.
 It's useful for large projects which partially already have a near style like that.